stajichlab/PHYling/README.md

 ```

 ### Find the orthologs and align them
-Next use the align module to get orthologs among all the samples by hmmsearch and then use hmmalign for multiple sequence alignment.
+Next use the align module to get orthologs among all the samples by hmmsearch.
+For HMM profiles have more than 3 matches, hmmalign is further used to perform multiple sequence alignment.
+You can further choose whether you want to concatenate all the alignment or make it separately depend on your tree building strategy.
 See all the options with `phyling.py align --help`.
 ```
 optional arguments: